ULB-Darmstadt/rdf-store/README.md

 ```

 ## SHACL shapes (aka application profiles)
-RDF store supports loading the SHACL shapes locally from the directory `rdf-store/backend/local/profiles/` or remotely from the [NFDI4Ing metadata profiles service](https://profiles.nfdi4ing.de).
-See the [.env](./.env) file on how to enable/disable/configure these sources.
+RDF store supports loading SHACL shapes locally from the directory `rdf-store/backend/local/profiles/` or remotely from the [NFDI4Ing metadata profiles service](https://profiles.nfdi4ing.de).
+See the [.env.example](./.env.example) file on how to enable/disable/configure these sources.

 ## SPARQL endpoint
 The stored RDF data can be queried with SPARQL at http://localhost:8089/api/v1/sparql/query